Tuwaiq-JavaScript/React-Fundamentals-Lab/README.md

 ### Create a functional component

 * Create a `Task`
-    * it should be a functional component
+    * It should be a functional component
-    * it should recive a props called taskName with a string vlaue
+    * It should recive a props called taskName with a string vlaue
-    * it should render the name into the page and it should also have an update button and a delete button
+    * It should render the name into the page and it should also have an update button and a delete button

 * Modify src/app.js to:
     * Create a JavaScript array called ‘tasks’ that stores all tasks